 There are feeding guidelines on all commercial cat food.
 However, these are only guidelines: each cat has a different level of activity and a different rate of metabolism.
 Do not be surprised if a 13-pound adult cat needs less food than an 11-pound cat.
 For many pet owners, feeding guidelines on the food appear to steer us wrong.
 For many of us, we were free-feeding kibble and realized too late that our cat was overeating.

 So How Much Should I Be Feeding?

-The ranges of calories per pound of cat vary greatly: the guidelines range from 15 calories per pound of body weight for inactive indoor-only sterilized cats to 35 calories per pound for active cats.
+The ranges of calories per pound of a cat vary greatly: the guidelines range from 15 calories per pound of bodyweight for inactive indoor-only sterilized cats to 35 calories per pound for active cats.
 Outdoor cats may need up to 50 calories per pound.
 The “average” cat needs about 20 calories per pound.

 Canned foods typically range from 180-220 calories per 5.5 ounce can; dry foods are often calorie-dense, ranging from 300-500 calories per cup.
 When eating canned food, the average adult cat usually needs about one 5.5 ounce can of food per day.